nitishw229/VanillaGAN/README.md

 # VanillaGAN
-This is Vanilla GAN network trained on MNIST dataset
+This is Vanilla GAN  trained on MNIST dataset